nostrband/noauth-enclaved/README.md

 # Nostr Signer for AWS Nitro Enclave

 **Noauth-enclaved** is a [nip46](https://github.com/nostr-protocol/nips/blob/master/46.md) signer to be deployed inside [AWS Nitro Enclave](https://aws.amazon.com/ec2/nitro/nitro-enclaves/).
 Such deployement allows clients to cryptographically verify various claims about the code running on the server, and thus feel (more) confident that their keys won't be stolen.

 From AWS:

-> AWS Nitro Enclaves enables customers to create isolated compute environments to further protect and securely process highly sensitive data...
-Nitro Enclaves uses the same Nitro Hypervisor technology that provides CPU and memory isolation for EC2 instances...
-Nitro Enclaves includes cryptographic attestation for your software, so that you can be sure that only authorized code is running...
+> AWS Nitro Enclaves enables customers to create **isolated compute environments** to further protect and securely process highly sensitive data...
+Nitro Enclaves uses the same Nitro Hypervisor technology that provides **CPU and memory isolation** for EC2 instances...
+Nitro Enclaves includes **cryptographic attestation for your software**, so that you can be sure that only authorized code is running...

 **The security of the AWS Nitro enclaves depends 100% on AWS - if you don't trust AWS then stop reading now and don't use this code.**

-Read [this](https://blog.trailofbits.com/2024/02/16/a-few-notes-on-aws-nitro-enclaves-images-and-attestation/) for an independent analysis of the AWS Nitro enclaves' security.
+Read [this](https://blog.trailofbits.com/2024/02/16/a-few-notes-on-aws-nitro-enclaves-images-and-attestation/) and [this](https://blog.trailofbits.com/2024/09/24/notes-on-aws-nitro-enclaves-attack-surface/) for an independent analysis of the AWS Nitro enclaves' security.

 ## Why put Nostr keys on a server?
 After more than 2 years in existence, there is still no reliable `nip46` signer.
 There is a tension between self-custody and reliability of the signer: you either keep the keys on your device (which is unreliable, especially on mobile), or you upload the keys to a signer server (which *usually* means you are 100% trusting the server to not steal your keys).
 To learn more about  the issue, read [here](https://hodlbod.npub.pro/post/1731367036685/).

-AWS Nitro enclaves promise to solve the problem of lack of trust for a particular service: anyone can verify the claims made by the service about the validity of the code that it's running (as long as one trusts AWS VM infrastructure).
+AWS Nitro enclaves promise to solve the problem of lack of trust for a particular service.
+The code running inside an enclave is fully isolated by AWS from the person launching it.
+The attestation signed by AWS and reproducible open-source code let anyone verify what exactly is happening inside the enclave (as long as one trusts AWS VM infrastructure).
 For a signer server in particular, this means there's much less chance for your keys to be stolen or hacked.
-Add to the mix a tie to `npub`s of people who built and launched the service, and you can use Nostr and WOT to discover and interact with provably safe services running inside AWS enclaves.
+Add to the mix a tie to `npub`s of people who built and launched the service, and you can use Nostr and WoT to discover and interact with provably safe services running inside AWS enclaves.
 The `noauth-enclaved` is the first prototype of such service.

 ## How it works?

 An app holding your nsec may discover an instance of `noauth-enclaved`, may verify it's cryptographic [`attestation`](https://docs.aws.amazon.com/enclaves/latest/user/set-up-attestation.html), and may upload your nsec to the instance.
 Once nsec is uploaded, the server starts processing `nip46` requests to your keys.
 Permissions of apps connected to your keys can be managed using [nsec.app](https://nsec.app) - they are saved on Nostr as encrypted events and are immediately discovered by the server.
+There is also an API (below) for more direct control over the keys.

 The `attestation` announced by the `noauth-enclaved` as a Nostr event includes a verifiable info about the `hashes` of the server-side code, an npub of the `builder` - the person who built the AWS Nitro enclave image, and an npub of the `launcher` - the person who launched (and is running) the built image on AWS.
 The `service pubkey` that signs the `instance` Nostr event can be used to communicate with the service in an end-to-end-encrypted way over Nostr relays.
 A section below for *Launching the instance* can serve as a draft NIP for discovery and verification of services running in AWS Nitro enclaves.

 With the above data, clients can verify the validity of every `instance` event, can choose between builds (re-)produced by different people and instances launched by different people using WOT.
 Users can also reproduce a build of `noauth-enclaved` themselves to be sure which code is running in a specific instance.

+## Properties

+The `noauth-enclaved` service running inside Nitro Enclave provides:
+- **attestation** - a document signed by AWS that specifies hashes of the code image running on the server
+- **isolation** - AWS virtualization layer ensures that whoever launched the enclave *does not have access* to whatever is happening in the enclave
+- **reproducibility** - the code of `noauth-enclaved` is open source and reproducibly built into an enclave image, allowing anyone to review it, rebuild it, and compare image hashes to ones published by any running instance
+- **attribution** - each image has a cryptographic link to `builder` npub that created the image, and `launcher` npub that is running it, allowing clients to apply WoT filters and other Nostr-enabled interactions
+- **reliability** - the end goal of deploying a signer on a server is achieved without a typical sacrifice of fully trusting a custodial black-box service

 ## Architecture